tariqkhemili-git/password-generator/README.md

     └── password.svg    # Favicon
 ```

-## 📄 License
+## 📄 Licence

-MIT License - feel free to use this project however you'd like!
+MIT Licence - feel free to use this project however you'd like!

 ## 🤝 Contributing